What is a Meta Description?

 The Institute of Neuroscience and Psychology at the University of Glasgow has categorized human emotion into the following categories:

-The company in question used emotions in the right way when looking to attract their customers.
+The company in question used emotions in the right way when looking to attract its customers.

 Tip #2: Appeal to an Emotion in 1-2 Sentences